CSCI-3308-CU-Boulder/3308SP21_section014_8/README.md

 ##Organization
 All code is in the Code folder
--db has datebase files
+- db has datebase files
--heroku has files to be hosted on heroku
+- heroku has files to be hosted on heroku
 -src has the source code
  -assests has the assests for the conditions page and for css style for website
  -test has test cases